stratosigma/py3-portal-hosted-layer-updater/README.md

 * The script will create logged output in a file called `services.log` in the same folder as the script.

 ## Configuration
 The script looks for a file called `settings.config` that contains the information needed for authenticating to the portal and information on services to process.
-The `settings.config.example` shows the general format of this file.
+The `settings.config.example` shows the general format of this file.This file contains instructions for updating services as well as other tasks such as cleaning up old services/files

 The general format of this file is as follows: